michaelgrosner/tribeca/MANUAL.md

   * `Manual` - Tribeca will not try to automatically manage positions, instead you will need to manually set `tbp`.

-  * `EWMA ` - Tribeca will use a `long` minute and `short` minute exponential weighted moving average calculation to buy up BTC when the 100 minute line crosses over the 200 minute line, and sell BTC when the reverse happens.
+  * `EWMA_LS` - Tribeca will use a `long` minute and `short` minute exponential weighted moving average calculation to buy up BTC when the `short` minute line crosses over the `long` minute line, and sell BTC when the reverse happens.
 The EWMA values are currently exposed in the stats.

+  * `EWMA_LMS` - Tribeca will use a `long` minute, `medium` minute and `short` minute exponential weighted moving average calculation, together with the simple moving average of the last 3 `fair value` values, to buy up BTC when the `short` minute line crosses over the `long` minute line, and sell BTC when the reverse happens.

 * `long` - Only used when `apMode` is `EWMA`.
 Sets the periods of EWMA Long to automatically manage positions.